MorrisCastro04/holbertonschool-higher_level_programming/python-import_modules/README.md

 task 4: prints all the names defined by the compiled module hidden_4.pyc

 task 5: imports a variable from a file

+task 100: imports all functions from a and handles basic operations.